 Mechanicville is a somewhat small city located in the state of New York.
-With a population of 5,169 people and three constituent neighborhoods, Mechanicville is the 311th largest community in New York.
-Mechanicville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,037 people and three constituent neighborhoods, Mechanicville is the 311th largest community in New York.
+Mechanicville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Mechanicville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mechanicville are a mix of both white- and blue-collar jobs.
 Overall, Mechanicville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mechanicville who work in office and administrative support (19.08%), sales jobs (10.82%), and food service (9.62%).
+There are especially a lot of people living in Mechanicville who work in office and administrative support (15.72%), food service (11.18%), and sales jobs (8.69%).

 The people who call Mechanicville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mechanicville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mechanicville include Irish, French , German, and English.
+Important ancestries of people in Mechanicville include Italian, Irish, German, English, and French.

 The most common language spoken in Mechanicville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Tagalog and Spanish.